 The ‘terror threat’ that is ever present in the media and political arena is constructed from a mythical world of appearances that, when the surface is veneer is removed, reveal an entirely different reality altogether.

-This is connected to what Mark Fisher calls ‘market Stalinism’.
-This modern capitalist phenomena takes its name from the former Soviet leader, who was famed for commissioning large-scale projects that never fulfilled their intended function, but were made to look as if they did.
-The priority is not to achieve success but to make it look as if you have achieved success.
-In the current epoch we see a proliferation of this kind of activity more than at any other time.
-The target driven logic of regulatory capitalism has encroached upon, and in many cases been incorporated into, almost all of the state’s activities.
+This is connected to a modern capitalist phenomena where the priority is not to achieve success but to make it look as if you have achieved success.
+As Mark Fisher points out, the target driven logic of regulatory capitalism has encroached upon, and in many cases been incorporated into, almost all of the state’s activities.
 The current period is characterized by the universal obsession with measurement, the imposition of an all-pervasive audit culture and the perpetual appraisal and assessment regime within the contemporary work place.
 These measures are geared towards the needs of a bureaucratic managerial class, serving a state that has had to radically redraw the boundaries of its own authority, in response to the wholesale ceding of power to corporate and individual interests.
-The criminal justice system has not escaped the imperatives or the logic of market Stalinism.
+The criminal justice system has not escaped the imperatives or the logic of market.

 An example of this is the revelation that the Crown Prosecution Service (CPS) in England and Wales are giving training and advice to prosecutors to take a risk-averse approach to rape cases.
 This is a measure designed solely to augment the ‘percentage’ of convictions rather that the conviction numbers overall.
 Having nothing to do with justice, this is simply intended to improve the public image of the CPS.
 Indeed, the more you scratch the surface of appearances, the more obvious it becomes that ‘justice’, in a classical sense, is rarely, if at all, the priority of the criminal justice system.